Online Tutor For English

 Chen: City Grill?
 What kind of food do they serve there?

 Concierge: Mostly continental cuisine.
-It's a first-rate restaurant, but moderately priced.
+It'../daily-conversations/trip-to-new-york.php#mp">moderately priced.

 Chen: I have one more question if I may?